irfanjmdn/r65/README.md

 When I bought this keyboard, I was told it was open source by the seller, but they never gave out the files on their website.
 After weeks of emails and follow-ups, I finally received the QMK firmware for the Royal Kludge R65.

-Special thanks to [sdk66](https://github.com/sdk66) for sharing the initial firmware files, and [iamdanielv](https://github.com/iamdanielv) for fixing a major portion of the code!
+> Special thanks to @sdk66 for sharing the initial firmware files, and @iamdanielv for fixing a major portion of the code!

 ## Known Issues